 Find more yurts to stay in across Scotland.

 Roulotte Retreat near Melrose, Scottish Borders © Helen Abraham Photography

 Romantic souls will adore the traditional Romany-style caravans of Roulotte Retreat near Melrose in the Scottish Borders.
 A country hideaway set in grassy meadowland near the Eildon Hills, each of these dreamy wooden caravans has been exquisitely crafted inside and out.
 Step aboard to enjoy a splendid visual feast of opulent colour, quirky styling and bags of character.
 Two of the roulottes, Zenaya and Gitana, even have their own secret Japanese-like eco hot tubs!

 Sumburgh Head Lighthouse, Sumburgh, Shetland Mainland © Frank Bradford, All rights reserved.

-Stay in the oldest lighthouse in Shetland, Sumburgh Head Lighthouse, positioned on imposing sea cliffs at the southernmost point of the Mainland.
+For a truly unusual place to stay, stopover in the oldest lighthouse in Shetland, Sumburgh Head Lighthouse, positioned on imposing sea cliffs at the southernmost point of the Mainland.
 Originally designed by Robert Stevenson and built in the 1820s, the cottage has been modernised to a high standard but still retains a number of original features.
 After a day out watching sea birds, you'll feel like a lighthouse keeper as you prepare meals on the traditional-style Aga stove before watching the sun sinking below the horizon.